MILVLG/prophet/README.md

 We provide bash scripts for each stage of the Prophet framework.
 You can find them in the `scripts` directory.
 There are two common arguments you should take care of when running each script:

 - `--task`: specify the task (i.e., the target dataset) you want to deal with.
-The available options are `ok` (training on train set of OK-VQA and evaluating on the test set of OK-VQA), `aok_val` (training on train set of A-OKVQA and evaluating on the validation set of A-OKVQA) and `aok_test` (training on train set and validation set of A-OKVQA and evaluating evaluated on the test set of A-OKVQA);
+The available options are `ok` (training on `train` set of OK-VQA and evaluating on the `test` set of OK-VQA), `aok_val` (training on `train` set of A-OKVQA and evaluating on the `val` set of A-OKVQA) and `aok_test` (training on `train` set and `val` set of A-OKVQA and evaluating on the `test` set of A-OKVQA);

+Note that although Prophet uses VQA v2 datasets for pre-training, there are slight differences in how the datasets are used for different tasks (`ok`, `aok_val`, and `aok_test`), as detailed in [configs/task_to_split.py](configs/task_to_split.py).
+This means that different pre-training instructions need to be followed for each task.

 - `--version`: specify the version name of this run.
 This name will be used to create a new folder in the `outputs` directory to store the results of this run.

 Notice that you can omit any arguments when invoking following scripts, it will then use the default arguments written in the script files.

 Before running any script, you can also update the configuration files (`*.yml`) in the `configs` directory to change hyperparameters.

-### Stage one: train a vanilla VQA model and extract answer heuristics
+### 1. OK-VQA

+Take OK-VQA for example, Propht consists of two phases, stage one  for training a vanilla VQA model and extracting answer heuristics, and stage two for prompting GPT-3 with answer heuristics.

+#### **Stage one**

 At this stage, we train an improved MCAN model (check the [paper](https://arxiv.org/pdf/2303.01903.pdf) for detail description) through pretraning on VQA v2 and finetuning on target dataset.
-Take OK-VQA for example, run pretraining step with commands:
+Multiple GPUs are supported by setting `--gpu 0,1,2,3` (for example).
+Run pretraining step with commands:

 ```shell
 $ bash scripts/pretrain.sh \
     --task ok --version okvqa_pretrain_1 --gpu 0
 ```
-Multiple GPUs are supported by setting `--gpu 0,1,2,3` (for example).
 We've provided a pretrained model for OK-VQA [here](https://awma1-my.sharepoint.com/:u:/g/personal/yuz_l0_tn/EcdTatraOqRJnZXBDXfr7QQBPtn8QYCa2m3Pvq0LlEml9Q?download=1).
 Then, run finetuning step with commands:

 ```shell
 $ bash scripts/finetune.sh \